Introduction goes here

 38

-Same as above.
+Same as above

-The same Robert has other letters of general attorney for the same time, nominating John Hardwick Herdewyk and Richard Mercer of Oxford alternately.
+The same Robert has other letters of general attorney for the same time, nominating Herdewyk John Hardwick and Richard Mercer of Oxford alternately.

 39